 Once you have completed your project, feel free to look at the other solutions to see alternative ways the project was completed.

 DO NOT PEEK.
-Come ask for help in our discord server!
+Come ask for help in our Discord server!
+(You need to join the Discord server first in order to see the channel).

 Don’t forget to commit early & often!
 You can reference the Commit Message lesson here!

 If you want to show your work (the project) to others, or submit a solution below, you will need to publish your site so that others can access it from the web, rather than just on your local machine.
-The good news is that if you have your project on GitHub (as described above), doing this is incredibly simple.
+The good news is that if you have your project on GitHub (as described above), then doing this is straightforward.

 GitHub allows you to publish web projects directly from a GitHub repository.
 Doing this will allow you to access your project from your-github-username.github.io/your-github-repo-name